thinkful-ei-orka/Petful-Client-Mandela-Sherry/README.md

 ## Adopt A Furry Freind

 Petful is an online adoption agency for cat and dog like creatures.
-We believe in quality over quantity and thus choose offer a very limited amount of 'cats' and 'dogs' to our clients.
+We believe in quality over quantity and thus choose to offer a very limited amount of 'cats' and 'dogs' to our clients.
+Once in line, you can see which pets are up for adoption.
+When it's your turn, hurry because you'll have a limited amount of time to select your new 'furry friend!'

-## How Our Adoption Process Works

-Once you've added your name to our list, we will show you the cat and dog currently up for adoption as well as the other clients in line.
-Once it is your turn, you are given a short time to select a cat or dog to adopt.
-Choose quickly!
-If you miss your turn you will need to try again at a later time.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Team Members
+Mandela Jones<br />
+Sherry McCarty

+## Tech Stack

+Javascript, React, CSS3, HTML5, NodeJS, ExpressJS, PostgreSQL

 ## Available Scripts